microsoft/tolerant-php-parser/HowItWorks.md

 a conversion.
 This initial implementation is available in `src/Lexer.php`, but has been deprecated in favor of `src/PhpTokenizer.php`.

-Ultimately, the biggest challenge with the initial approach was performance (especially with Unicode representations).
-Ultimately, we found that PHP doesn't provide an efficient way to extract character codes without multiple conversions after the initial file-read.
+Ultimately, the biggest challenge with the initial approach was performance (especially with Unicode representations) - we found that PHP doesn't provide an efficient way to extract character codes without multiple conversions after the initial file-read.

-> **"Model" vs "Representation"**
-> * Model := general information exposed, how we will intaract with it
-> * Representation := underlying data structures

-### Tokens (Model)
+### Tokens
-Tokens take the following form:
+Tokens hold onto the following information:
 ```
 Token: {
     Kind: Id, // the classification of the token